 Interaction should be daily , but can be as simple as them sitting with you watching tv or while your online.

 Tenrecs can be housed in 105 qt Sterlite Bins or cages with horizontal bars with 1/2" spacing for climbing like a Critter Nation.
 I have never used used bins before and from my research the Tenrec was not nearly as active or social as she/he was once in a bigger cage.

 Critter Nation cages can be bought from Petco, Petsmart or Amazon for around $150.00 .
 For one Tenrec you would only need the single size.
 Although, given a double , they will climb all over and make use of it!
 Most importantly they need to be able to climb.
 The use of driftwood helps keep their nails trim to the proper length.

 They also enjoy a wheel, I use a Carolina Storm Express Wheel, and also a 10" Wire wheel made for mice or rats.
 Since Tenrecs are Aboreal they use the wire wheel more as a climbing toy and not as much of a running wheel, its perfectly safe due to their unique feet.
 (Unlike for a hedgehog)

-My boy will run on the wire wheel, but some perfer the CSE, and some will use both.
+My boy will run on the wire wheel more than the CSE, but some perfer the CSE, and some will use both.
 If you are putting them in a Critter Nation, you would have room for both, I suggest doing this so they have the option for both!

 You will need some sort of hide for them.
 I use fleece liners and have a snuggle sacks, and drift wood as well as reptile type hides (i.e. A hollow cork log) They love to squeeze into the smallest spots to sleep.
 For bedding you may use, Fleece, Eco-Bedding, Carefresh, Clean N' Kozy, Aspen, or Pine (pellets as well) I love using fleece and I put pine pellets in litter pans under the whelp as well as with a hose for options.